Silky Terrier Dogs

 Silkies are considered to be very intelligent and easy to obedience

 train if an owner uses a gentle and kind approach - otherwise they can be stubborn!

-Housetraining, often the case with small dogs, will

-take a bit more diligence as they are quite elusive if you are not paying close attention to them, a puddle may be forming in some remote spot!
+Housetraining, often the case with small dogs, will take a bit more diligence as they are quite elusive.
+If you are not paying close attention to them, a puddle may be forming in some remote spot!

 Although they are self-absorbed little dogs, they have a mighty instinct to protect and generally make very good watchdogs.

 Activity Level of the SilkySilky Terriers enjoy lots of play and exercise, but they are adaptable if you can't keep up with them!
-A daily

 Small Dog Related Topics: